 When I left from that visit I thought long and hard about that conversation.
 It was troubling to know that the Guatemala that I knew and grew to love over a decade ago was changing, and that a country so culturally rich was in danger of losing that uniqueness.The wheels in my head started turning, trying to come up with something to help preserve their culture.

 Not only do WeaveSleeves help preserve a culture, they also help to show off each person's own uniqueness.
-By offering over 50 color choices, you can finally carry something with you every single day that more closely fits your own style.
+You can finally carry something with you every single day that more closely fits your own style.